This review will dissect the PT tool from top to bottom, helping you to understand what it is and how it works.

 - Remembering what to do in each session

-As a new trainer, I quickly became overwhelmed by the sheer quantity of data I was expected to remember and apply on a daily basis.
+As a new trainer, I quickly became overwhelmed by the data I was expected to remember and apply daily.

 I tried notebooks.